Understanding the Different Types of Bankruptcy: A Comprehensive Guide

 Contact Werner, Hoffman, Greig & Garcia to Speak with an Experienced Bankruptcy Lawyer

-If you’re ready to file for bankruptcy, contact our experienced bankruptcy lawyers as soon as possible to schedule a free evaluation of your file.
+If you’re ready to file for bankruptcy, contact our experienced bankruptcy lawyers as soon as possible.
+Then, you can schedule a free evaluation of your file.
 We’ll help walk you through the bankruptcy process and provide alternatives when possible.

 Additionally, we’ll help you craft a plan of action for rebuilding your credit after your bankruptcy filing.
 Contact us online or at (800) 320-HELP to speak with an experienced attorney ASAP about your options for the different types of bankruptcy filings.